A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Numerical Results

 \FigSixByEightLowMidHighTemp

-This behavior can be intuitively understood in terms of out-of-equilibrium properties of the 2-dimensional TFIM, which demonstrates chaotic characteristics~\cite{RigolSrednickiETH1, RigolETH2}.
+This behavior can be intuitively understood in terms of out-of-equilibrium properties of the two-dimensional TFIM, which demonstrates chaotic characteristics~\cite{Mondaini2016Eigenstate, Mondaini2017EigenstateII}.
 Indeed, the circuit $U$ in \Cref{eq:Z_tot} can be characterized by the spectrum of the Floquet Hamiltonian, $U = \sum_E e^{-i E }\ket{E}\bra{E}$.
-Therefore, the expectation value can be expanded in the eigen-basis,
+Therefore, the expectation value can be expanded in the eigenbasis,

 The variance of the energy density in the initial state in \Cref{eq:initial_state}, and therefore of the typical energy difference, scales as $1/\sqrt{n}$, which is significant for the system sizes we consider.
-Due to the chaotic characteristics of the high energy density spectrum of TFIM~\cite{RigolSrednickiETH1, RigolETH2} at sufficiently long times $s\gg1$, we expect the phases between sufficiently distant quasi-energies to be approximately random.
-Note that, in this limit, we expect the order parameter to vanish, as it is expected from approximately thermal statistics of local observables.
+At sufficiently long times $s\gg1$, we expect the phases between sufficiently distant energies to be approximately random.
+Note that, in this limit, we expect the average magnetization to vanish, as expected from the approximately thermal statistics of local observables.
 The characteristic timescales for such thermalization are short at high energies and much longer at the edge of the spectrum.
-Within this qualitative picture, it is sufficient to cut off the bond dimension such that only the states with a thermalization timescale longer than the time of the experiment are included.
-At the same time, the discarded states that rapidly thermalize will have approximately random phases relative to the subspace retained by MPS and, therefore, their contribution in \Cref{eq:Z_tot_via_F} would be suppressed.\\
+The latter states typically have low entanglement and are therefore captured by MPS with relatively low bond dimensions, justifying our observation that \Cref{eq:Z_tot_via_F} holds even when the fidelity is low.

 \FigLargeGrids